grettke/help/help.md

 -   **`find-lisp-find-dired`:** for anything
 -   **`find-lisp-find-dired-subdirectories`:** for only directories

-Key notes on working with editable buffers…
+Key notes on working with editable buffers&#x2026;

 As the author notes, you probably already instinctually knew what is possible.
 After reading his brief and concise exposition, it would be hard *not* to